GiuseppePatane/BlogApi/README.md

 ## Run  docker container:

-1. Clone or download this repository to local machine.
+1. Clone or download this repository to a local machine.

    ` git clone https://github.com/GiuseppePatane/BlogApi.git`